Dumbbell-Only Workouts: The Ultimate Guide to Building Your Best Body

 There’s a reason they’re called the “humble dumbbell”.
 It might not look like much, but this simple strength training tool can help you achieve your dream physique.

 Dumbbell-only workouts are a convenient way to train because you only need one for a great workout, they’re easy to store, and they’re highly portable.
-Even better, there are adjustable versions, like the MX55 Adjustable Dumbbells, that range from 10 to 55 pounds – so you truly only need one set for your strength training needs.
+Even better, there are adjustable versions that range from 10 to 55 pounds – so you truly only need one set for your strength training needs.

 They Increase Workout Versatility: